 Will the locker rooms be renovated in this project?

 Yes.
 The Locker Rooms will undergo a complete and comprehensive remodel in this project.
-The locker rooms will include a male locker room, female locker room, and a small family locker room.
-The locker rooms will be located in the same footprint as the current locker rooms.
+They will include a male locker room, a female locker room, and a small family locker room.
+The locker rooms will be in the same footprint as the current ones.

 Will there be a diving well?